tmoula/The-Deployables/README.md

 - ⬜ Deploy K8s manifests to GKE cluster
 - ⬜ Integration test on GKE - ensuring emails are sent
 - ⬜ Use GitHub Secrets and K8s Secrets - No secrets in the repo
-- ⬜ Use K8s ConfigMaps for non-secret environment variables
 - ⬜ 80% unit test coverage

 ### In Progress